Lemon-Chad/jpizza-docs/source/main.md

 <<

-This assigns loop to the value of the while loop.
+This assigns lp to the value of the while loop.
 This loop executes the body while a is less than 10.
 In the body it reassigns a until it is greater than 10.
 This returns [-2, 3, -4, 5, -6, 7, -8, 9, -10, 11].